Tai Po District: Railway

 Two railway stations along the East Rail line serve Tai Po, namely: Tai Po Market station (in the older district) and Tai Wo station (serving newer estates).
 Trains originate at the Hong Kong-Chinese border, at either Lo Wu or Lok Ma Chau stations, and travel south to Admiralty station in Hong Kong Island, passing through Tai Po on the way.

 The railway, previously known as the KCR British Section, opened in 1910.
-The old Tai Po Market station opened on that date and was closed in 1983, when the modern station of the same name opened as part of an upgrading of the line by the Kowloon-Canton Railway Corporation.
+The old Tai Po Market station opened on that date and was closed in 1983 when the modern station of the same name opened as part of an upgrading of the line by the Kowloon-Canton Railway Corporation.
 Tai Wo station opened in 1989.
 In 2007 the line was leased for 50 years to the MTR Corporation.

 Tai Po Kau station served the Tai Po Kau area between 1910 and 1983.
 It has since been demolished.

 Education

-Tai Po District are roughly divided by two primary school districts.
+Tai Po District is roughly divided into two primary school districts.
 The 84 school district for Tai Po New Town and surrounding villages, while Sai Kung North belongs to the 95 school district; the Sai Kung District also belongs to the 95 school district.

 As of 2018, there were 19 secondary schools in the whole Tai Po District, all located in the Tai Po New Town.
-The secondary school district of Tai Po District, was designated "NET NT6".
+The secondary school district of Tai Po District was designated "NET NT6".

 Several international schools are located in the Tai Po District.
 They do not belong to any school district.
 The Tai Po campus of Hong Kong Japanese School's International Section was opened in 1997.
 American School Hong Kong was scheduled to open in Tai Po in 2016.
-Norwegian International School occupied a building former known as The Tai Po Bungalow as campus.
+Norwegian International School occupied a building formerly known as The Tai Po Bungalow as a campus.

-Li Po Chun United World College, located in Ma On Shan of the Sha Tin district, is near to the border of Sai Kung North exclave of the Tai Po district.
+Li Po Chun United World College, located in Ma On Shan of the Sha Tin district, is near the border of the Sai Kung North exclave of the Tai Po district.

 The campus of the Education University of Hong Kong, formerly the Hong Kong Institute of Education (HKIED), is located in the Tai Po District since 1997.
 The institute gained university status in 2016.
 The campus is located just north of Tai Po Industrial Estate.
-It is the only university of the district.
+It is the only university in the district.

-The Chinese University of Hong Kong is located in the border between Tai Po and Sha Tin districts.
+The Chinese University of Hong Kong is located on the border between Tai Po and Sha Tin districts.

+Hong Kong Public Libraries operates Tai Po Public Library in the district.